 Healthy Food VS. Junk Food: What is the Difference?

 Junk food has become an indispensable part of our lives.
-Despite the growing craze over junk food, people often wonder why healthy food vs junk food has become a hot topic.
+Despite the growing craze over junk food, increasing awareness is also fueling the growth of concern about health impacts.
+There is no wonder why healthy food vs junk food has become a hot topic.

 What Are Healthy Food And Junk Food?

-The distinction between healthy and unhealthy food lies primarily in their nutritional composition.
+The difference between healthy and unhealthy food lies primarily in their nutritional composition.
 Healthy food is not about strict limitations and depriving yourself of delicious foods.
-Healthy foods contain vitamins, minerals, fibres, proteins, and healthy carbohydrates and fats.
+One could define healthy foods as those that contain vitamins, minerals, fibres, proteins, and healthy carbohydrates and fats.
 These nutrients are essential in addressing odd body metabolism and supporting normal body functioning.

 Difference Between Healthy and Junk Food

-In this context, the main goal is to distinguish between healthy and unhealthy food to be able to make the correct choice for your body.
+The main purpose of differentiating between healthy and unhealthy food is to be able to make the correct choice for your body.
 Here are some tips that will help you discern between the two:

 1. Nutritional Content:

-• Healthy Foods: Identify foods that contain some of the essential nutrients; these are vitamins, minerals, fibre, and antioxidants.
-Such are fruits, vegetables, low-fat meats and poultry, fish, nuts, and whole-grain products.
+Healthy Foods: Identify foods that contain some of the essential nutrients; these are vitamins, minerals, fibre and antioxidants.
+Fruits, vegetables, low-fat meats and poultry, fish, nuts, and whole-grain products are all healthy foods.

-• Unhealthy Foods: Avoid foods with many calories, fats, sugars, and sodium and little other nutritional value.
+Unhealthy Foods: Avoid foods with many calories, fats, sugars, and sodium and little or no nutritional value.
 This often consists of foods that are refined, starchy foods, foods that are fried, and sweetened beverages.

 2. Ingredient List:

-• Unhealthy foods: They have lists of artificial additives, preservatives, and flavourings and are often found in processed and packaged foods.
+Unhealthy foods: Junk foods have lists of artificial additives, preservatives, and flavourings and are often found in processed and packaged foods.

 3. Nutrient Density:

-• Healthy Foods: Select foods in such a way that they are rich in nutrients since they pack many nutrients per calorie.
-They are leafy green vegetables, berries, fish, and legumes, to mention but a few.
+Healthy Foods: Select foods in such a way that they are rich in nutrients since they pack many nutrients per calorie.
+Healthy foods like leafy green vegetables, berries, fish, and legumes are worth mentioning for their nutrient density.

-• Unhealthy Foods: Avoid foods that are calorie-dense and nutrient poor, such as sugary treats, fried snacks, and processed meats.
+Unhealthy Foods: Avoid highly processed junk foods that are calorie-dense and nutrient-poor, such as sugary treats, fried snacks, and processed meats.

 4. Processing Level:

-• Unhealthy Foods: Avoid foods that go through a lot of processing since this removes most of the nutrients and dietary fibre from food.
-This includes products such as cereals, sweet babies, white bread, and chips, among others.
+Unhealthy Foods: Avoid fast foods that go through a lot of processing since this removes most of the nutrients and dietary fibre from food.
+These unhealthy foods include products such as cereals, sweet babies, white bread, and chips, among others.

 5. Added Sugars: